jastakhova/consensual/README.md

 #### Active ToDo

-- add Done action -- Tuesday
+- add cancel possibility for Done action and tests for Done -- Wednesday
-- add requesting + tickler -- Tuesday, Wednesday
 - add locking + notice -- Thursday, Friday +1 week
 - add cancel request + notices + tickler -- Monday, Tuesday
 - add blocking comments + notice + tickler -- Wednesday, Thursday, Friday +1 week
 - add Copy action -- Monday
 - Terms of use email should we sent on new sign-ups not only invites -- Tuesday
-- Highlighting the changes or adding warning message on top of changes when visiting the proposal page Shifted by 3 days because of: notices (extra 2 days) not working on the weekend
+- Highlighting the changes or adding warning message on top of changes when visiting the proposal page
+- show status of the proposal on the proposal page Shifted by 3 days because of: notices (extra 2 days) not working on the weekend